b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - In the absence of explicit types, careful naming of lambda parameters is essential to the readability of stream pipelines.
 - Using helper methods is even more important for readability in stream pipelines than in iterative code.
 - Refactor existing code to use streams and use them in new code only where it makes sense to do so.
-- If you’re not sure whether a task is better served by streams or iteration, try both and see which works better.
+- If you're not sure whether a task is better served by streams or iteration, try both and see which works better.

 ### Prefer side-effect-free functions in streams